Nondiscrimination - UTDBP3090

 - If the disciplinary action that is being grieved does not involve termination, demotion, or suspension without pay, the vice president shall thoroughly review and finally decide the matter within thirty (30) calendar days of its receipt unless unusual circumstances require more time.

-- If the disciplinary action that is being grieved involves the termination, demotion or suspension without pay of a faculty member with the rank of Regental Professor, Professor, Associate Professor, Assistant Professor, or Instructor, the vice president who is assigned to review the grievance shall follow the procedures for appealing such actions contained in the UTD Faculty Grievance Procedure, Policy Memorandum 92-III.21-54.
+- If the disciplinary action that is being grieved involves the termination, demotion or suspension without pay of a faculty member with the rank of Regental Professor, Professor, Associate Professor, Assistant Professor, or Instructor, the vice president or provost who is assigned to review the grievance shall follow the procedures for appealing such actions contained in the UTD Faculty Grievance Procedure, UTDPP1050.
 Complainants will be required to appear and testify at hearings that may be a part of such proceedings.

-- Any student disciplined under this policy has the right to appeal as provided in Section 49.30 of the UTD Handbook of Operating Procedures.
-The student must give written notice of appeal to the President within fourteen (14) calendar days after all parties are notified of the decision.
+- Any student disciplined under this policy has the right to appeal as provided in University Policy UTDSP5003, Section G (Appeals).
+The student must give written notice of appeal to the Vice President for Student Affairs within seven (7) calendar days after all parties are notified of the decision.

 B. Retaliation Prohibited:

 A student, faculty, or staff member who retaliates in any way against an individual who has brought a complaint pursuant to this policy or participated in good faith in an investigation of such a complaint, is subject to disciplinary action, up to and including dismissal from the University.